 - Tender Terminology / Tendering Glossary

-This overview of the tender procurement process has attempted to draw together many previous posts to provide a useful tool for tenderers.
-But it is by no means fully comprehensive.
+The UK tendering process is continually evolving.
+Especially in the public sector.
 Please do add your ideas and comments below to help improve this and make it an even more useful resource.